-Here at Wolfestone, we are passionate about sharing knowledge and helping exporters to achieve the growth they deserve.
+Here at Wolfestone Group, we are passionate about sharing knowledge and helping exporters to achieve the growth they deserve.
 But whether you’re a big multinational or an SME, international food and drink exports present a unique set of challenges, not least the inevitable language barrier.

 Successfully overcoming this obstacle means enlisting the help of professional language services, but it can be difficult to know where to start.